-Request letters must be postmarked or emailed by April 19, 2012.
-If an RLF grantee is not able to submit their request letter by this deadline, they may have opportunities to apply for supplemental funding in the next year, subject to funding availability.
+Request letters must be postmarked or submitted via email by April 23, 2015.
+If an RLF grantee is not able to submit their request by this deadline, they may have opportunities to apply for supplemental funding in a future year, subject to funding availability.